Top U.S. oil companies see more pressure to clamp down on spending

-Exxon Mobil Corp (XOM.N) on Friday it would keep its current spending plan intact, though it is about 15 percent less than 2013.
-ConocoPhillips (COP.N) said it will spend less money next year, and Chevron Corp (CVX.N) said it is looking for budget “flexibility.”
+Exxon Mobil Corp on Friday it would keep its current spending plan intact, though it is about 15 percent less than 2013.
+ConocoPhillips said it will spend less money next year, and Chevron Corp said it is looking for budget “flexibility.”

 Crude oil prices have slumped 25 percent since June as global supplies grow and demand weakens.